Personal Finance

 Seek Legal Counsel

-Homeowners often don’t realize that foreclosure is a legal process with defined procedural requirements, and lenders can and do make mistakes.
-An experienced housing attorney can identify wrongful foreclosure attempts, improper notice, or servicer errors that give the homeowner legitimate grounds to delay or even halt the process entirely,
+Foreclosure is a legal process with defined procedural requirements, and lenders do make mistakes.
+An experienced housing attorney can identify wrongful foreclosure attempts, improper notice, or servicer errors that give the homeowner legitimate grounds to delay or halt the process.
+The Legal Services Corporation (LSC) provides access to free or low-cost legal aid for qualifying homeowners facing foreclosure, and many state bar associations maintain referral services specifically for housing-related legal matters.

 Psychological Impact